 “Come on, I don’t believe that!”

 “No, it is.
 Really.
 It’s small, dark, depressing.
 I have six dead bamboo plants in my kitchen.
-Chris keeps giving them to me and saying that they’re impossible to kill, but somehow I find a way.”
+Chris keeps giving them to me and saying that they’re impossible to kill.
+But guess what?
+I find a way.”

 “I know, right?”

 “Who wants a big green stick in their face all the time?
 I mean, give me a flower or something.
-Bamboo is the worst.”
+Bamboo is evil.”

-Ben raises his soda can at her.
+Ben raised his soda can at her.
 “I’ll drink to that.”

-Leslie smiles at him and takes in all the poster boards scattered around the room.
+Leslie smiled at him as she took in all the poster boards scattered around the room.
 “This has been a lot of fun, Ben.
-It’s just like The Parent Trap.”
+It’s just like The Parent Trap

 “The parent what?”